oiomm/hemocell_CTC_adhesion/README.md

 # Program and Data Files for the Article:
-**IB-LBM Study on Circulating Tumor Cell Behavior in Constricted Microvessels**
+**Numerical Study of Circulating Tumor Cell Behavior in Constricted Microvessels Based on Immersed Boundary-Lattice Boltzmann Method**

 ## Instructions for Using the Program Files